Example of Groupthink: Mass Panic Selling at Market Bottom

 To combat groupthink psychology, contrarian investing is a strategy that aims to capitalize on the irrational behaviour of the masses.
 This approach involves taking positions that are opposite to the prevailing market sentiment.
 By doing so, contrarian investors can exploit market overreactions and identify opportunities others may have overlooked.
 This strategy requires discipline and patience, as contrarian investors may need to hold positions for extended periods to see a return.

 However, it’s important to note that contrarian investing is not a surefire way to make money.
 Like all investment strategies, it carries risks and requires careful consideration.
-But by understanding the power of mass psychology and using a contrarian approach, investors can potentially identify opportunities for long-term growth.
+However, by understanding the power of mass psychology and using a contrarian approach, investors can potentially identify opportunities for long-term growth.

 Groupthink Psychology in Action: Avoiding Panic-Based Selloffs